-Will the application form be changed?
+Has the application form been changed?

-The application form for endorsement for scheduled medicines will be updated to reflect the new requirements.
-Other relevant forms will be published for practitioners using the new Pathway B, including an application to commence supervised practice form.
+Yes.
+A new application form for endorsement for scheduled medicines is published on the Forms page of the Board's website.

+Other relevant forms for practitioners using the new Pathway B, including an application to commence supervised practice form are also published on the Forms page of the Board's website.